Review notes for RHCSA

 A -> file access time , makes sure it’s not modified

-a -> allows file to be added but not removed
+a -> allows file to be added but not removed, can even prevent root user from deleting file

 c -> if volume-level compression is supported, assures files are compressed when the compression engine starts